signavio/tech-blog/_posts/2017-05-10-natural-language-linting.md

   - is
   - isn't
   - are
-  ...
+  ...(more tokens here)
 ```

-Use cases for custom rules are, for example:
+For example, you can use custom rules to:

 * ensuring you removed all occurrences of outdated product names,
 * ensuring domain-specific terms are spelled correctly (it’s `JavaScript` and not `Java Script`),
 * ensuring the consistent use of language (`click the button` vs `click on the button`).

-### Automated testing
+## Automated testing
 Most linters can run on any popular desktop or server operating system and provide machine-readable output.
 This makes them great tools for automated testing.
-Setting up a system that continuously checks your [Markdown](https://daringfireball.net/projects/markdown/)-based website content against your configured linter rules requires little more than basic technical literacy.
+Setting up a system that continuously checks your [Markdown](https://daringfireball.net/projects/markdown/)-based website content against your configured linter rules only requires standard test automation skills.
 Still, a detailed explanation on how to do this might be worth its own blog post ;-)

 ## Technology overview
-While natural language linters are still a niche phenomena, a couple of them gained some traction during the last years.
+While natural language linters are still a niche phenomenon, a couple of them gained some traction during the last years.
 I had a closer look at two of them:
 * [write-good](https://github.com/btford/write-good), a Node.js module for natural language linting
 * [Vale](https://github.com/ValeLint/vale), a command line tool written in Go